PS1TD/OctoDash/Setup-&-Settings.md

 default: `30`

 #### Feed Speed
 The speed that should be used to unload, and load the first 75% of the Filament.
-Make sure to also set this in OctoPrint, as otherwise OctoPrint might slow down the Extruder Movement.
+Make sure to also set a higher or equal max axis speed in OctoPrint, as otherwise OctoPrint might slow down the Extruder Movement.

 default: `30`